Angione-Lab/Tutorials_Combining_ML_and_GSMM/Survival Analysis/README.md

 To perform the analysis, simply open `Survival Analysis.ipynb` in Jupyter Notebook and execute the cells from top to bottom OR run `Survival Analysis.py` from any Python platform.

 All variables and datasets can be substituted and the script can be adapted according to the users' requirements.

-## License

-This is free software for academic use that can be redistributed and/or modified under the terms of the GNU Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Public License for more details.

-Supreeta Vijayakumar - January 2021